-The board of directors of the Issuer consists of seven members.
-Robert Wagner, Kim Borau, Anneli Adler, Kristina Alvendal and Johanna Norberg were re-elected at the annual general meeting of the shareholders on 29 March 2022.
-Kimberly Jean Taggart Bauner and Kamilla Hammerich Skytte were elected at an extraordinary general meeting of the shareholders on 3 June 2022.
+The board of directors of the Issuer consist of six members.
+Robert Wagner, Kim Borau, Anneli Adler and Kristina Alvendal were re-elected at the annual general meeting of the shareholders on 29 March 2022.
+Kamilla Hammerich Skytte was elected at an extraordinary general meeting of the shareholders on 3 June 2022.
+Anna-Lena Axberger was elected at an extraordinary general meeting of the shareholders on 18 August 2022.

 Name Position Board member since

-Johanna Norberg Chairman 2021
+Anna-Lena Axberger Chairman 2022

 Robert Wagner Member 2018

 Kim Borau Member 2018

 Anneli Adler Member 2019

 Kristina Alvendal Member 2020

-Kimberly Jean Taggart Bauner Member 2022

 Kamilla Hammerich Skytte Member 2022